AzamRabiee/Lab-material-for-Intro-to-AI-ML/README.md

 This repository provides lab materials for the [Introduction to AI & ML online course](http://edu.synnovateinc.com/courses/ai-ml/), supported by [Synnovate Inc](http://synnovateinc.com/).

-As the first Machine Learning project, you are going to see how the word embedding networks using a simple code snippet, running under Jupyter notebook, forked from [here](https://github.com/buomsoo-kim/Word-embedding-with-Python).
+As the first Machine Learning project, you are going to see how a word embedding network works using a simple code snippet, running under Jupyter notebook, forked from [here](https://github.com/buomsoo-kim/Word-embedding-with-Python).

 ## Prerequisites